Ansible User Handbook

 DevOps Engineers are among the highest paid professionals in the IT domain.
 What are you waiting for?
 Join DevOps Training in Hyderabad now!

 Advantages of Ansible

-- It is free and open source.
+- Ansible is free and open-source.

 - Ansible uses YAML syntax in config files.

-- Large community base.
+- Ansible has a large community base.